-This pie is worth the scratches and stained hands you get when picking your own fresh
+This Blackberry Pie is worth the scratches and stained hands you get when picking your own fresh

 wild blackberries.
 Remember, you can use purchased fresh blackberries that have